MetOffice/forest/doc/source/howto-reducer.rst

            state['datasets'] = datasets
        return state

-.. note:: A reducer must always return a new state, modifying states by
+.. warning:: A reducer must always return a new state.
+Modifying a reference to
-          reference introduces a side-effect that violates purity and leads to hard to track down bugs
+          a state in-place introduces side-effects that generate hard to diagnose bugs.
+States are considered to be immutable

 We now have all of the ingredients needed to continually update our state.
 For example repeated application of our reducer builds a list of datasets.

 .. code:: python

+   >>> # Pseudo-code to illustrate repeated reducing
    >>> state_0 = {}
    >>> state_1 = list_reducer(state_0, add_dataset('A'))
    >>> state_2 = list_reducer(state_1, add_dataset('B'))